ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_array_gain

     Every element of an array is multiplied by this scalar value during the Array Gain measurement.
-Refer to :py:data:`~niscope.NISCOPE_VAL_ARRAY_GAIN` for more information.
+Refer to :py:data:`~niscope.ArrayMeasurement.ARRAY_GAIN` for more information.
     Default: 1.0

-    .. note:: One or more of the referenced values are not in the Python API for this driver.
-Enums that only define values, or represent True/False, have been removed.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the